Meg Lay’s career so far has been a story of firsts.

 Constant focus on pitches

-The 27-year-old branched out of cricket last year when she worked in the Women’s Super League (WSL) football North London derby between Arsenal and Tottenham Hotspur at the Emirates Stadium.
+The 27-year-old branched out of cricket earlier this year when she worked in the Women’s Super League (WSL) football North London derby between Arsenal and Tottenham Hotspur at the Emirates Stadium.
 That experience revealed to her just how many resources including money, football has at its disposal, and the gap that cricket faces despite there being a lot more focus on the pitch in cricket.

 “The amount that a pitch gets talked about in a game, in any game, it's not reflected in the support and funding that cricket grounds get from grassroots right up to the top.”